vedranbe/simplevote/README.md

 # Post Voting Plugin

-A simple post voting plugin with positive and negative votes using Ajax.
+A simple Wordpress post voting plugin with positive and negative votes using Ajax.

 ## Installation